How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 Limitations of ROCS|Player

-Before you use ROCS|Player, we want you to be aware its limitations:
+Before you use ROCS|Player, we want you to be aware of its limitations:

-• Stage|Tracks and the ROCS|Player app (previously known as Stage|Tracks Mobile) are not the same app and do not integrate.
+• Stage|Tracks and the ROCS|Player app are not the same and do not integrate.
 Any edits made in Stage|Tracks do not automatically pull through to ROCS|Player.

 • ROCS|Player is limited in functionality.
-It is a basic media player with no ability to make edits to tracks in the mobile app.
-While edits can be manually added by request, not all edit types are supported in the mobile app (vamps, skips).
+It is a basic media player with no ability to edit tracks in the mobile app.
+While edits can be manually added by request, not all edit types (vamps, skips) are supported in the mobile app.

 • Once edits are submitted for ROCS|Player, these edits can take 2-5 business days to be completed.
 You can pay an additional $40 for a rush edit if you need it sooner.
-To avoid this fee, we recommend submitting edits two weeks before your opening night.
+We recommend submitting edits 3 weeks before your opening night to avoid this fee.

 2. Managing Your ROCS|Player License

-Getting Your Access Codes
+Getting Your Access Codes for Legacy Shows

-• For all other shows, codes will not automatically be sent out for ROCS|Player.
-However, if you have access to codes from before access was limited, you will receive your codes 30 days before your opening night.
-Right on Cue Services (ROCS) will automatically send you the following email from licensing@rightoncueservices.com with your access codes for ROCS|Player
+For legacy shows, as soon as your order is processed, Right on Cue Services (ROCS) will automatically send you the following email from licensing@rightoncueservices.com with your access codes for ROCS|Player.

 Licensing Email